Sewanhaka High School: Model UN

 The Model United Nations Debate Team at Sewanhaka starts with participation in the 1/2 credit World Issues class, and then upon completion, the students become members of the club.
 The team goes on many conferences where they debate a wide variety of issues facing the real United Nations today.
 At the 2009 American University Model United Conference, the Sewanhaka team took home Overall Best Delegation, the prestigious first place award on the international scale.
 Two members of the team took home the distinguished delegation award in November 2011, continuing the team's success from the previous two years (members of the class of 2010).
 Recently, Senator Jack M. Martins congratulated the Model UN team from Sewanhaka High School.
 The team participated in the Sewanhaka Interschool District Model UN competition.

 More recently, in 2016, the team took home the trophy for Outstanding Small Delegation from the Rutgers University Model United Nations (RUMUN) conference.

-The Chieftain
+The Raven’s Quill/The Chieftain

-The school newspaper at Sewanhaka, The Chieftain, has been extant since the inception of the school.
+The school newspaper at Sewanhaka, The Raven’s Quill, also known as The Chieftain prior to its name change, has been extant since the inception of the school.
 It has garnered many national and local awards, including the American Scholastic Press Award, Newsday High School Journalism Award, Hank Logerman Award, and an honorable mention in 2009 and 2010 during Adelphi Quill Young People's Press competition.

-Its editorials argue both sides to a common problem that society currently faces and the rest of the paper updates the school on its recent activities, runs special features for special news events and covers the progress of its sports teams.

-Theatre

-Sewanhaka students perform in one musical per year, during the spring.
-Recent shows include:
+Recently, in the 2025 Adelphi Quill Awards, the Raven’s Quill won 2nd place in multimedia submissions.